Skip to content

 Networking Layer

-Rather than communicating via HTTP or REST JSON, LoomCache utilizes a hyper-efficient, custom binary protocol with 108 distinct message types.
+Rather than communicating over HTTP or REST JSON, LoomCache uses a custom versioned binary protocol.

 Wire Protocol Pipelining